 Isabella Stewart Gardner Museum

 Ugh this museum is a dream.
-It’s atrium is one of the most Instagrammable spots in Boston, so grab your camera and check it out!
+Its atrium is one of the most Instagrammable places in Boston, so grab your camera and check it out!
 This museum is any travelers dream as it’s filled with paintings, sculptures, and tapestries from Europe, Asia, and the Americas, all originally owned and collected by the queen, Isabella Stewart Gardner, herself.

-Pro-tip: Entry tickets cost $20 for adults and $13 for students.
+Pro-tip: Entry tickets are $20 for adults and $13 for students.

 Museum of Fine Arts (MFA)